TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/Index.rst

 in painful trial and error.

-Going through this tutorial is a requirement for other tutorials, like :ref:`Templating Tutorial: Basics <t3templating:start>`.
+Going through this tutorial is a requirement for other tutorials, like :doc:`Templating Tutorial: Basics <t3templating:Index>`.

 .. toctree::